nileshlip/KubeADM/README.md

 ```

 ## Step 2: Disable Swap on All Nodes
-Kubernetes does not support swap.
-Disable it temporarily and permanently:
 ```sh
 sudo swapoff -a
 sudo sed -i '/ swap / s/^/#/' /etc/fstab